-D and C may be done to diagnose a problem, such as abnormal uterine bleeding, or as a treatment for miscarriage or excessive bleeding.
+D and C may be done to diagnose a problem, such as irregular or excessive menstrual bleeding, or as a treatment for miscarriage.
 This topic discusses the reasons for D and C, how to prepare for the procedure, and what to expect afterwards.

 REASONS FOR D AND C

-Diagnostic D and C — The primary reason for a diagnostic D and C is to obtain samples of the endometrium to evaluate abnormal uterine bleeding or abnormal cells that may be from the uterus that were found during routine screening for cervical cancer.
-(See "Patient information: Cervical cancer screening (Beyond the Basics)".)
+Diagnostic D and C — The primary reason for a diagnostic D and C is to obtain samples of the endometrium to evaluate abnormal uterine bleeding or to look for abnormal cells that may be from the uterus that were found during routine screening for cervical cancer.
+(See "Patient education: Cervical cancer screening (Beyond the Basics)".)

-Diagnostic D and C is sometimes done with hysteroscopy; this involves dilating the cervix and inserting a small instrument to examine and photograph the inside of the uterus.
+Diagnostic D and C is sometimes done in combination with another procedure called hysteroscopy; this involves dilating the cervix and inserting a small instrument to examine and photograph the inside of the uterus.
 The images are displayed on a monitor, allowing the physician to visualize the endometrium.
-This helps the physician to avoid missing small polyps and ensures that the most visibly abnormal areas are sampled.
-(See "Patient information: Abnormal uterine bleeding (Beyond the Basics)".)
+This helps the physician to avoid missing small polyps that are inside the uterus and ensures that the most visibly abnormal areas are sampled.
+(See "Patient education: Abnormal uterine bleeding (Beyond the Basics)".)